keithdunnett/sgminer-recipes/Electricity usage.md

 - target of 50 degrees has the GPU fans in a range 60-100% (of increased max. fan speed 2550rpm)
     - reported GPU temperatures range from 50-58 degrees with most fans staying at 100%

 Currently, these settings are not "instant crash" material but leave something to be desired for stability; the new rig typically sees a GPU drop out after a few hours.
-Similar settings are stable enough on an identical rig, but close enough to the limits that the layout of the rig and the proximity of cards to one another matters; it is anticipated that further tweaking may be needed.
+Similar settings are stable enough on an identical rig, but close enough to the limits that the layout of the rig and the proximity of cards to one another makes a difference; it's anticipated that further tweaking may be needed.

-# Resilience
+##### Resilience